Health Professional Responsibilities

 All Healthcare Providers

-Raise awareness within your community about risks of SF medicines.
+- Raise awareness within your community about risks of substandard and falsified medicines.

-While some SF medicines are difficult to identify and only laboratory testing can accurately detect these medicines, frontline vigilance and visual checks are important steps in detection.
+While some substandard and falsified medicines are difficult to identify and only laboratory testing can accurately detect these medicines, frontline vigilance and visual checks are important steps in detection.

-- Inspect packaging, seals, labels, leaflets, batch numbers, and security features.
+- Inspect packaging, seals, labels, leaflets, and batch numbers.

-- Watch for changes in appearance, colour, odour, texture, or particulate matter.
+- Watch for any irregularities in appearance, color, odor, texture, or particulate matter.

 - Ensure products match reference samples when available.

-- Unexpected lack of clinical response, unusual side effects, or treatment failures may signal a SF medicine.
+- Unexpected lack of clinical response, unusual side effects, or treatment failures may signal a substandard and falsified medicine.

-- Ask patients about where they obtained the medicine, and guide them away from risky sources.
+- Ask patients about where they obtained the medicine.

 Cultivate a Culture of Safe Reporting

-- Report suspected SFMPs promptly, staff should feel protected, not blamed, for raising concerns.
+- Staff should feel protected, not blamed, for raising concerns.

-Once a suspected SF medicine is identified, quick action reduces harm.
+Once a suspected substandard and falsified medicine is identified, quick action reduces harm.

 Immediate Actions